kgdunn/pid-book/univariate-review/univariate-review.rst

 For example, if our values of :math:`x_i` come from a normal distribution with mean of 34.2 and variance of 55.
 Then we could write :math:`x \sim \mathcal{N}(34.2, 55)`, which is short-hand notation of saying the same thing.
 The equivalent :math:`z`-values for these :math:`x` data would be: :math:`z_i = \dfrac{x_i - 34.2}{\sqrt{55}}`.

 This transformation to standard form **does not change the distribution** of the original :math:`x`, it only changes the parameters of the distribution.
 You can easily prove to yourself that :math:`z` is normally distributed as :math:`z \sim \mathcal{N}(0.0, 1.0)`.
-So statistical tables only report the area under the distribution of this :math:`z` value.
+So statistical tables only report the area under the distribution of a :math:`z` value with mean of zero, and unit variance..

 This is a common statistical technique, to :index:`standardize a variable`, which we will see several times.
 Standardization takes our variable from :math:`x \sim \mathcal{N}(\text{some mean}, \text{some variance})` and converts it to :math:`z \sim \mathcal{N}(0.0, 1.0)`.
 It is just as easy to go backwards, from a given :math:`z`-value and return back to our original :math:`x`-value.